kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 ### The Lemniscate of Bernoulli

 The Lemniscate of Bernoulli looks like a ribbon tied into a bow, or like the mathematical symbol for infinity.
-It is is a polar curve defined as the locus of points such that the product of distances from two fixed points $(-a, 0)$ and $(a, 0)$ \ldots is constant and equals $a^2$ [@lemniscate-mathworld].
+It is a polar curve defined as the locus of points such that the product of distances from two fixed points $(-a, 0)$ and $(a, 0)$ \ldots is constant and equals $a^2$ [@lemniscate-mathworld].
 Its equation is:
 $$
 \begin{aligned}
 (x^2 + y^2)^2 &= 2a^2(x^2 - y^2)\; \text{or in polar form}\\